cedvtan13/3rdYR/NumericalMethods/Modularized/SCRIPT.md

 **[Enter x = -1, h = 0.001 (very small)]**

-**Member 2:**
+**Member 1:**
 > "And with a very small step size at x equals negative 1, we achieve near-perfect precision.
 This differentiation method is exactly how neural networks calculate gradients during backpropagation!"

 ---

-## 📈 PART 3: LINEAR & POLYNOMIAL REGRESSION (1 minute 30 seconds) - Member 3
+## 📈 PART 3: LINEAR & POLYNOMIAL REGRESSION (1 minute 30 seconds) - Member 2

 **[Return to main menu, click "Linear Regression"]**

-**Member 3:**
+**Member 2:**
 > "Moving on to regression analysis - the heart of predictive modeling.
-I'll demonstrate both linear and polynomial regression."
+I'll demonstrate both linear and polynomial regression, showcasing the analytical methods that form the foundation of machine learning."

 ### Linear Regression - Standard Case